tomcam/guten1.github.io/tutorial.md

 ## How this tutorial works

 This tutorial takes you almost keystroke-by-keystroke through everything you need to create a functioning corporate website with a home page, an About page, different sections, and a blog.
-You will be shown how to;
+You will be shown how to:

 * Download Gutenberg and copy it to a directory on the path
 * Use it to generate a stub website